When developing a presentation, we strongly recommend sticking to the following requirements:

-- Before using screenshots check the text for errors/misprints.
-There should no be red (green) underlining of errors/misprints on the image.
+- Before using screenshots, check the text for errors/misprints.
+There should not be red (green) underlining of errors/misprints on the image.
 Using preview screenshots is necessary.

-- When using screenshots needless elements (toolbars, menus, empty backgrounds, etc.) should be removed.
+- When using screenshots, unnecessary elements (toolbars, menus, empty backgrounds, etc.) should be removed.

 - Try to avoid video inserts in talks.
 The size of the presentation is growing exponentially.

 - If the slide contains units of measure in m2 or m3, it is necessary to use the ascending stroke (superscript).

 - Check the correctness of the names of the authors of techniques, etc. Use the built-in features of editors to check spelling and punctuation.

 - When possible, it is necessary to reduce the length of numbers.
 For example, instead of 40,000 Euros, it is better to write 40 thou Euros.

 - Do not use offensive words on the slides of your presentation or in your speech.
 Be civilised.